tinko26/ao/docs/api/src/ao_sys_xc32_pic32_can/ao_can_3.h.md

 void ao_can_mode_3(ao_can_mode_info_t const * info);
 ```

+Notifies the application of a mode change.

 ## `ao_can_normal_3`

 ```c
 void ao_can_normal_3();
 ```

+Sets the operation mode to normal.

 ## `ao_can_overflow_3`

 ```c
 void ao_can_overflow_3(ao_can_overflow_info_t const * info);
 ```

+Notifies the application of a receive buffer overflow.

 ## `ao_can_reg_3`